operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/migration.md

+---
+title: Helm migration for the new Layout
+linkTitle: Migration
+weight: 3
+---

-This guide walks through an example of migrating a simple nginx-operator which was built by following the [legacy quick-start][quickstart] to the new layout.
+This guide walks through an example of migrating a simple nginx-operator which was built by following the [legacy quick-start][quickstart-legacy] to the new layout.

 ## Overview